Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 The election process is managed by a returns officer nominated by the outgoing steering council.
-For the initial election, the returns officer will be Jonathan Worthington.
+For the initial election, the returns officer will be Will Coleda.

 The council should reflect the diversity of Raku contributors and users, and core team members are encouraged to vote accordingly.

 ### Term

 A new Steering Council is elected after each language level release.
 Each council's term runs from when their election results are finalized until the next council's term starts.
 There are no term limits.

 ### Vacancies

 Council members may resign their position at any time.